1972 World Series: Game 6

 Back at the friendly confines of Riverfront Stadium, the Reds tied the series at three games apiece with a rout.
 Johnny Bench, who had no RBIs in the series to that point, broke a scoreless tie in the fourth with a homer off starter Vida Blue.
 The Athletics fought back on a Dick Green RBI double in their half of the fifth, but from then on it was all Reds.
 Dave Concepción had a sacrifice fly in the fifth, and Tony Pérez an RBI single in the sixth (his first RBI of the Series).
-The Reds then broke it open with a five-run seventh an RBI single by Joe Morgan and a pair of two-run singles by Bobby Tolan and César Gerónimo.
+The Reds then broke it open with a five-run seventh, an RBI single by Joe Morgan and a pair of two-run singles by Bobby Tolan and César Gerónimo.
+The win was the Reds' first World Series victory at home since Game 7 of the 1940 World Series, snapping a 7-game losing streak in World Series home games, which is tied for the longest such streak in MLB history (Cubs from 1918–1935).
+Prior to the game, an intoxicated Reds fan was caught trying to enter Riverfront Stadium with a loaded gun in his pocket, threatening to shoot Gene Tenace if he hit another home run.